OjeWilliams/PGEXERCISES/codes/Dates.md

 ```

 \
-8.Return a count of bookings for each month, sorted by month
+9.Work out the utilisation percentage for each facility by month, sorted by name and month, rounded to 1 decimal place.
+Opening time is 8am, closing time is 8.30pm.
+You can treat every month as a full month, regardless of if there were some dates the club was not open.
 ```
-SELECT DATE_TRUNC('MONTH', starttime) as mymonth, COUNT(slots)
-FROM cd.bookings
-GROUP BY mymonth
-ORDER BY mymonth ;

 ```
 \
 2.Find the result of subtracting the timestamp '2012-07-30 01:00:00' from the timestamp '2012-08-31 01:00:00'